tesla-local-control/tesla-local-control-addon/tesla_ble_mqtt/README.md

 You will need to provide:
 - TESLA_VIN (car VIN)
-- BLE_MAC: to be used for proximity discovery, you can use "BLE scanner" Android App to identify it.
-The Tesla BLE device is identifiable starting with "S" and ending with "C" in the list of devices.
+- BLE_MAC: Used for proximity discovery.
+Tesla's BLE MAC starts with "S" and ends with "C".
+To find the address, use "BLE scanner" on Android or "nRF Connect" on iOS.
 - MQTT_IP: ip of your MQTT server
 - MQTT_PORT
 - MQTT_USER